 ¡Feliz Halloween!
 (Happy Halloween!).

-One of the most endearing traditions for Christmas in the Hispanic world is the installation of nativity scenes at home or in public places.
-They are called belenes or nacimientos:
+One of the most cherished Christmas traditions in the Hispanic world is setting up nativity scenes at home or in public places.
+These displays are called belenes or nacimientos:

 Play Caption